We've done your homework for you: here are some of the best, most useful websites out there for writers.

 Publishers Marketplace

 subscription fee of $20.
-This subscription includes search privileges to view their "recent sales" database.
+This subscription includes search privileges to view their "recent sales" agent database.
 PM also offers Publishers Lunch,

 a free daily e-zine that recaps the book